kollin-brandenburg/ICS_HCM/LabGuide300.md

 On the Configure Operation page, select "Write File" from the drop-down menu, as shown below.
 Then, click the pen icon corresponding to "Specify the File Name".

 ![](images/300/RC_image025.png)

+This is the Expression Builder page.
+Enter the Expression "TalentProfile.dat" (with quotes) and click "Save".
+Then, click "Exit Expression Builder".
 ![](images/300/RC_image026.png)

+After returning to the main Stage File Action configuration page, click the pen icon corresponding to "Specify the Output Directory".

+---(missing image)---

+This time, in the expression builder, enter ".vsf".
+Click "Save" and "Exit Expression Builder".

+---(missing image)---

 ![](images/300/RC_image027.png)

 In Schema Options, selecting the existing schema from the file system, as shown below.
 Then, click "Next".